In Vain – Solemn

 So, taking all that into the consideration, it comes as no surprise that the band has taken a similar path with the follow-up.
 But while musically there might not be much new on The Shape of Fluidity, the overall progress of the band is rather evident.
 How so?

-Well, on this album Dool goes even deeper exploring the vulnerability of being a part of current global society.
+Well, on this album Dool goes even deeper, exploring the vulnerability of being a part of current global society.
 The struggle of finding place in the rapidly changing environments is addressed on The Shape of Fluidity in a way that is vulnerable and anxious, but at the same time determined.
 And while the themes on the new album are most certainly current, they are also universal and timeless.

 Taking into consideration the commercial appeal at hand, it’s ballsy for Dool to open with a seven-minute-long song, also being one of the songs released ahead of the album release.
-“Self-Dissect” follows and it’s one of the highlights of the album which feels longer than it is in the best way possible.
+“Self-Dissect” follows, and it’s one of the highlights of the album, which feels longer than it is in the best way possible.
 A quality rarely experienced.
-Title track-carries the same weight as the title-track off the predecessor does and “Evil in You” displays an outstanding flow and with a single cleverly placed melody twist it gives the entire song additional level.
+Title track-carries the same weight as the title-track off the predecessor does and “Evil in You” displays an outstanding flow and with a single cleverly placed melody twist it gives the entire song an additional level.

-With all that in mind, Dool has somehow come to fill the void left after Anathema called it quits and they did it by sounding completely like themselves.
+With all that in mind, Dool has somehow come to fill the void left after Anathema called it quits, and they did it by sounding completely like themselves.